 In terms of how VNS can help patients with respiratory distress brought on by COVID-19, Staats and colleagues allude to two main mechanisms.
 They write that when the body’s inflammatory response is dysregulated, bronchoconstriction can occur, which limits the flow of air to and from the lungs.
 “VNS may inhibit this airway constriction through a parasympathetic-sympathetic reflex arc, whereby stimulation of an afferent vagal nerve causes an efferent sympathetically mediated release of catecholamines that results in smooth muscle relaxation,” posit the authors.

 Secondly, they argue, based on available evidence, that the cholinergic anti-inflammatory pathway (CAP) is believed to be the vagus nerve-based arm of the inflammatory reflex.
 “The use of CAP to regulate the inflammatory response has been investigated broadly using varying forms of VNS for more than 20 years, [and] the use of nVNS to target neural pathways to treat inflammatory diseases represents the most recent exploration of this pathway.

 A future for nVNS in the setting of COVID-19

 Staats and his team believe there is a strong scientific and clinical foundation for the hypothesis that nVNS can improve disease outcomes in patients with COVID-19.
 They reiterate that the robust established safety and tolerability of the modality strengthens the case for additional investigation and use of nVNS to fight the pandemic.

-According to the investigators, an Emergency Use Authorization application has recently been submitted to the US Food and Drug Administration, which aims to facilitate use and further study of nVNS amid COVID-19.
+According to the investigators, an Emergency Use Authorization application was recently submitted to the US Food and Drug Administration (on 2 April, 2020), which aims to facilitate use and further study of nVNS amid COVID-19.
 Meanwhile, randomised controlled trials are being initiated at multiple sites in both the USA and Europe.